What are my options for going abroad?

 |If your undergraduate degree includes a compulsory period of study abroad, you will usually spend some or all of your 3rd year abroad.
 Each course will offer options to study at our partner institutions overseas.||

 Yes.
-Despite current uncertainty caused by Brexit, the University has confirmed that all 2018-19 entrants whose degree programmes include compulsory period of study in Europe will be guaranteed funding support for their time abroad.
-Full details on the delivery of the funding will be available soon.
+Despite current uncertainty caused by Brexit, the University has confirmed that all 2019-20 entrants whose degree programmes include a compulsory period of study in Europe will be guaranteed funding support for their time abroad.

 For applicants from 2020 onwards, arrangements will depend on Brexit negotiations.